osgav/osgav-blog/content/post/rundeck-on-aws-part-i.md

 I've described the changes I made to the example CloudFormation on [my project page.](/page/projects/rundeck-cloudformation.html)

-You can find the Rundeck CloudFormation [in my github](https://github.com) if you would like to try it out.
+You can find the Rundeck CloudFormation [in my github](https://github.com/osgav/rundeck/blob/master/rundeck_basic_cloudformation.template) if you would like to try it out.

 This was great, I could now create and destroy a Rundeck stack at will for testing.

 The next thing I tested was changing the Rundeck database from a local file-based one to a local MySQL database and then to an RDS instance in AWS.
-Then I started thinking about including RDS instance creation in the CloudFormation... unfortunately I didn't get around to putting RDS into the template, but I'm not too phased by this as I think I'm going to stick to a local MySQL database as it should be sufficient for my light usage...
+Then I started thinking about including RDS instance creation in the CloudFormation... unfortunately I didn't get around to putting RDS into the template, but I'm not too phased by this as I think I'm going to stick to a local MySQL database as it should be sufficient for my light usage - and I do have a [slightly messy cloudformation](https://github.com/osgav/rundeck/blob/master/rundeck_mysql_database_cloudformation.template) for configuring a MySQL database (PHP could be removed for example).

 #### Now-ish